valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-backend-libraries.md

   It's now possible to configure a directory that can be used for temporary files with the new
   property: `valtimo.resource.temp.directory`.
 This property can be used to make Valtimo multi instance ready.
 More information [here](/extending-valtimo/multi-instance-ready.md).

+* **Plugin configuration validation**

+  It is now possible to add `javax.validation.constraints` on plugin properties.
+Some plugins are now validated:
+  - The `URL` property must now be a valid url in the following plugins:
+    - Besluiten API Plugin
+    - Catalogi API Plugin
+    - Notificaties API Plugin
+    - Objecten API Plugin
+    - Objecttypen API Plugin
+    - SmartDocuments Plugin
+    - Zaken API Plugin
+  - The Documenten API Plugin property `Bronorganisatie` must now have a length of 9.
+  - The Notificaties API Plugin property `Callback URL` must now be a valid url.
+  - The Object Token Authentication Plugin property `Token` now has a minimum length of 20.

 ## Breaking changes